-Read Only Memory (ROM): Random memory that can be read but not written or changed.
+Read-Only Memory (ROM): Random memory that can be read but not written or changed.
 Also, hardware, usually a chip, within a computer containing programming necessary for starting the computer and essential system programs that neither the user nor the computer can alter or erase.
 Information in the computer's ROM is permanently maintained even when the computer is turned off.

-Recall: When describing search results, recall is number of documents retrieved from a search divided by all of the responsive documents in a collection.
-For example, in a search for documents relevant to a document request, it is the percentage of documents returned from a search compared against all documents that should have been returned and exist in the data set.
-See The Sedona Conference Best Practices Commentary on the Use of Search and Information Retrieval Methods in E-Discovery, available for download at https://thesedonaconference.org/download-pub/3669.
+Recall: When describing search results, recall is the number of documents retrieved from a search divided by all of the responsive documents in a collection.
+For example, in a search for documents relevant to a document request, it is the percentage of documents returned compared against all documents that should have been returned and exist in the data set.
+See The Sedona Conference, Best Practices Commentary on the Use of Search and Information Retrieval Methods in E-Discovery, 15 SEDONA CONF.
+J. 217 (2014), available at https://thesedonaconference.org/publication/Commentary_on_Search_and_Retrieval_Methods.

-Record: (1) Information, regardless of medium or format that has value to an organization.
+Record: (1) Information, regardless of medium or format, that has value to an organization.
 (2) A single row of information or subset of data elements in a database.

 Record Custodian: An individual responsible for the physical storage of records throughout their retention period.
 In the context of electronic records, custodianship may not be a direct part of the records management function in all organizations.
-For example, some organizations may place this responsibility within their Information Technology Department, or they may assign responsibility for retaining and preserving records with individual employees.
+For example, some organizations may place this responsibility within their information technology department, or they may assign responsibility for retaining and preserving records with individual employees.
 See Record Owner.